 -

-Let virtual attendees submit questions in chat
+Let virtual attendees submit questions through chat or event apps.

 -